cvenkatreddy/cypress-bdd-pom/README.md

-# AUTOMATION FRAMEWORK WITH CYPRESS
+# Automation Framework with Cypress

 A sample framework created using cypress, bdd, typescript and docker, reports are generated using various report styles like mochawesome and allure-report.